synodriver/waifu2x-ncnn-vulkan-python-swig/README.md

 ## Known issues
 - The current performance of python binded Waifu2x implementation is about 20% slower than the original binary excutable.
 It is caused by inefficient pixel data copying between C and python.
 Will be improved in the future.
+- Cannot be compiled on Windows now.
+Due to Windows specified std::wstring handling.
+So far, it is ok on Linux now.
+- Module finalization will crash on devices with a dedicated graphics card.
+(The image processing still works.)
+[Issue](https://github.com/Tencent/ncnn/issues/2666)
 ## Original waifu2x Project

 - https://github.com/nagadomi/waifu2x